mmKALLL/WalkerJS/README.md

 // DONE: Remove temporary layout elements.
 // FIXME: Prefix things with "wjs" namespace and move event handlers & constants/player/gamestate to separate files.

-// TODO: Experiment with different UI layouts and check responsiveness of having things of different sizes.
+// DONE: Experiment with different UI layouts and check responsiveness of having things of different sizes.
 // TODO: Adjust button/div widths and margins based on screen width and height.
-// TODO: Implement the basic controls and layout.
+// DONE: Implement the basic controls and layout.
 (3 columns)

 // TODO: Add timer system for action cooldown, with button-background adjust.
 // TODO: Debug the player's movement.